3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Walk past St. Anne’s Church and continue south on Krakowskie Przedmiescie, a wide boulevard lined with grand architecture.
 Along the way, you will pass many monuments, churches, the Presidential Palace, the luxurious Hotel Bristol and the University of Warsaw.

 At Staszic Palace, where a statue of Nicholas Copernicus stands, the street name changes to Nowy Swiat.
 Along this section of the Royal Route are uniform and colorful buildings.
-Occupying the ground floor of the buildings are boutique shops, cafés and restaurants, including a cafe, A. Blikle, that has been selling confections from the same location since 1869.
+Occupying the ground floor of the buildings are boutique shops, cafés and restaurants, including A. Blikle, that has been selling confections from the same location since 1869.

 Lunch at a Warsaw Milk Bar